posativ/weave-minimal/README.md

 Setting up Firefox
 ------------------

-0. **Migrate from the official servers**: write down your mail address and sync key (you can reset your password anyway) and unlink your client.
-If you want to keep the previous sync key, enter the key in the advanced settings.
+0. **Migrate from the official servers**: write down your email address and sync key (you can reset your password anyway) and unlink your client.
+If you want to keep your previous sync key, enter the key in the advanced settings.

 1. **Create a new account** in the sync preferences.
-Choose a valid mail address and password and enter the custom url into the server location (leave the trailing slash!).
+Choose a valid email address and password and enter the custom url into the server location (leave the trailing slash!).
 If you get an error, check the SSL certificate first.